divertimentos/curso-udemy-react-the-complete-guide/README.md

 * Built into React there's a behind-the-scenes, component-wide, **State Storage** named **React Context**.
 It allows us to trigger an action and pass it only to the component interested in it.

-* Then creating a file named `/store/auth-context.js` we use kebab-case instead of CamelCase because it would imply that we're building a component inside it, which is not necessairly true.
+* When creating, for example, a file named `/store/auth-context.js` we use kebab-case instead of CamelCase because it would imply that we're building a component inside it, which is not necessairly true.